 Must-Have Tools for Water Damage Restoration Companies

-Following are the different types of tools that water damage restoration companies must have.
+The following are the different types of tools that water damage restoration companies must have.

 Two types of moisture meters are used in an average restoration process – penetrating and non-penetrating moisture meters.